UAE to participate in Joint Annual Meeting of Arab Financial Institutions

-Abu Dhabi [UAE], April 28 (ANI/WAM): The United Arab Emirates will participate in the Joint Annual Meeting of Arab Financial Institutions, which will be held on April 29th in Rabat, Morocco, to discuss means of overcoming the development challenges faced by the Arab region.
+Abu Dhabi [UAE], April 28 (ANI/WAM): The United Arab Emirates will participate in the Joint Annual Meeting of Arab Financial Institutions which will be held on April 29 in Rabat, Morocco, to discuss means of overcoming the development challenges faced by the Arab region.

 Mohamed bin Hadi Al Hussaini, Minister of State for Financial Affairs, will lead the UAE delegation, which will include Khaled Mohammed Balama, Governor of the Central Bank of the UAE (CBUAE); Younis Haji Al Khoori, Undersecretary of Ministry of Finance; and Ibrahim Obaid Al Zaabi, CBUAE's Assistant Governor of the Monetary Policy and Stability Department, along with a number of specialists from the Ministry and the CBUAE.